-As organics have grown from a $1 billion industry in 1990 to over $26 billion in 2010, so has the interest in organic farming.
-One challenge to the continued growth of organics is research into organic production methods, including the transition from conventional to organic farming.
-Organic Transitions (ORG) helps fill that knowledge gap to help people overcome barriers to the transition to organics, and be successful organic farmers.
+Since the 1990s, the organic market has grown into a multi-billion dollar industry.
+As the market has grown, naturally so too has interest in organic agriculture.
+One core challenge to the continued growth of organic agriculture is the limited availability of research into organic production methods, including the benefits of transitioning from conventional to organic farming.
+The Organic Transitions Research, Education, and Extension program (ORG) helps farmers fill their knowledge gaps, overcome barriers in transitioning to certified organic, and become successful organic farmers.

-Learn More About Organic Transitions!
+Learn More About Organic Transitions:

 All research activities on organic practices must take place on certified organic land or land in transition to organic production unless the non-certified land is being used for comparison purposes.